P3 Test – Study Guide

 - Upon mastering the above skills, an Intermediate Paragliding Pilot should pursue new maneuvers, sites, and conditions with the guidance of a USHPA Certified Advanced Paragliding Instructor or Observer.

 - Be familiar with air traffic rules and FAR Part 103.
+Use my Airspace Article to help you learn about air traffic rules.

 - Know the standard flight elevations that air traffic stays at under IFR “Instrument Flight Rules” .